Apple Pay: Consumer Device Cardholder Verification Method (CDCVM)

 In EMV-mode transactions, Apple Pay supports the use of the Consumer Device Cardholder Verification Method (CDCVM) using Touch ID, Face ID, or the phone's or watch's passcode.
 The use of CDCVM allows for the device itself to provide verification for the transaction and may not require the cardholder to sign a receipt or enter their PIN.
 Additionally, in certain markets which have a 'no verification contactless limit' using contactless cards (such as the £100 limit in the United Kingdom, the C$100 limit in Canada and the 300SAR limit in Saudi Arabia), the use of CDCVM can enable merchants to accept transactions higher than these amounts using Apple Pay, providing their terminal software is updated to support the latest network contactless specifications.

 Global acceptance

-About two-thirds of merchants accept contactless payments.
+Major financial entities offer contactless payment systems.
 Due to provisioning differences between countries (and even between issuers), users may encounter acceptance issues when travelling to a different country.
 Some known examples include: